-6. Teaching method
+5. Teaching method

-6.1.
-Teaching method Teaching activity Teaching techniques Student workload Hours Lectures Presentation and explanation of the course material.
+Name Description Hours In-class Theory classes in the classroom Presentation and explanation of the course material.
 Resolving doubts.
 Special emphasis will be made on the fundamental and more complex theoretical aspects of the course.
-In-class : Active attendance and class participation.
+In-class: Active attendance and class participation.
 Taking notes.
 Questions.
-55 Problem solving classes Solving problems in the classroom and/or presenting case studies.
+55 100 Preparation of assignments / reports Preparation of laboratory reports.
+Self-study: Personal or group work where the results of the work made in the laboratory will be described.
+20 0 Completion of formative and summative evaluation activities Preparing the individual written examinations In-class: Attending and taking the midterms and final exam.
+4 100 Problem class in the classroom Solving problems in the classroom and/or presenting case studies.
 In-class: Active attendance.
 Questions and problem solving.
-10 Laboratory sessions Explaining the laboratory exercises.
+10 100 Practical Laboratory Sessions Explaining the laboratory exercises.
 Supervising and leading the laboratory classes.
 Evaluating student knowledge and participation.
-In-class : Individual and/or cooperative work in the laboratory under lecturer supervision.
+In-class: Individual and/or cooperative work in the laboratory under lecturer supervision.
 Active participation.
-10 Individual and/or group consultation and tutorials Resolving student questions and doubts related to the course In-class : Actively participating in resolution of their questions/doubts.
-4,5 Individual study/work Lecture notes covering all course topics will be made available to the students to ease individual study Self-study : Individual study.
+10 100 Tutorials Resolving student questions and doubts related to the course.
+In-class: Actively participating in resolution of their questions/doubts.
+4.5 100 Individual work / study Lecture notes covering all course topics will be made available to the students to ease individual study.
+Self-study: Individual study.
 Problem solving.
-84 Work/Report preparation Preparation of laboratory reports.
-Self-study : Personal or group work where the results of the work made in the laboratory will be described.
-20 Realization of summative and formative course assessment activities Preparing the individual written examinations In-class : Attending and taking the midterms and final exam.
-4 187,5
+84 0